Herero people: Culture

 The Herero are traditionally cattle-herding pastoralists, thus cattle is the mainstay of their economy.
 Historically cattle raids occurred between Herero clans, but Hereroland (Ehi rOvaherero) belongs to all the Ovaherero and has no fixed boundaries.

-The Herero have a double descent system.
-A person traces their heritage through their mother's lineage, or eanda (plural: omaanda), and one gains clan leadership from their father's lineage, or oruzo (plural: otuzo).
 In the 1920s, Kurt Falk recorded in the Archiv für Menschenkunde that the Ovahimba retained a "medicine-man" or "wizard".
 He wrote, "When I asked him if he was married, he winked at me slyly and the other natives laughed heartily and declared to me subsequently that he does not love women, but only men.
 He nonetheless enjoyed no low status in his tribe."

+The Herero have a double descent system.
+A person traces their heritage through their mother's lineage, or eanda (plural: omaanda), and one gains clan leadership from their father's lineage, or oruzo (plural: otuzo).

 The Holy Fire okuruuo (OtjikaTjamuaha) of the Herero is located at Okahandja.
 During immigration, the fire was doused and quickly relit.
 From 1923 to 2011, it was situated at the Red Flag Commando.
 On Herero Day 2011, a group around Paramount Chief Kuaima Riruako claimed that this fire was facing eastwards for the past 88 years, while it should be facing towards the sunset.
 They removed it and placed it at an undisclosed location, a move that has stirred controversy among the Ovaherero community.